 Built-in Controls Might not Test for Contamination Loading

 Testing for various kinds of contamination takes place with these baths, but many of them are only inspecting for the kinds of biological organisms mentioned earlier.
-There are also sensors in the baths to control parameters such as temperature, fluid volume, the ultrasonic pulses, etc. They are not necessarily testing for contamination loading in the wash solution.
-As contaminants are removed from the surfaces of metals they go directly into the fluid the parts are sitting in and, without proper monitoring, these contaminants could transfer to subsequent parts.
+There are also sensors in the baths to control parameters such as temperature, fluid volume, ultrasonic pulses, etc. They are not necessarily testing for contamination loading in the wash solution.
+As contaminants are removed from the surfaces of metals, they go directly into the fluid the parts are sitting in, and without proper monitoring, these contaminants could transfer to subsequent parts.

 A useful rubric for what elements need to be controlled in a cleaning operation is TACT:

-Temperature - Many wash solutions can be used at ambient temperatures but some still require some heating element.
-If the solution is too hot it could warp some materials and will have an affect on the drying time.
+Many wash solutions can be used at ambient temperatures, but some still require some heating element.
+If the solution is too hot, it could warp some materials and will have an effect on the drying time.

-Time - Time covers the entire wash process; pre-wash, number of wash stages, number of rinse stages, and drying time.
-To remove all biological and chemical contaminants, solvents need time to fully kill microbes or remove residues.
+Time covers the entire wash process; pre-wash, number of wash stages, number of rinse stages, and drying time.
+To remove all biological and chemical contaminants, solvents need time to kill microbes or remove residues fully.

-Parts washing and ultrasonic cleaning can be effective to ensure parts are chemically clean, but the effectiveness of the cleaning process is influenced by many factors:
+Parts washing and ultrasonic cleaning can be effective in ensuring parts are chemically clean, but the effectiveness of the cleaning process is influenced by many factors:

 - Because parts can enter the washing process in various states of cleanliness, the effectiveness of the washing process may not be sufficient for excessively soiled or contaminated parts.

-- The quality of the cleaning solutions degrade as parts are cleaned.
+- The quality of the cleaning solutions degrades as parts are cleaned.
 If the cleaning solutions are not monitored and changed as appropriate, the cleaning process loses its effectiveness.

-- Parts entering the cleaning process are not always at the same baseline of clean and this is seldom recognized or compensated for.
+- Parts entering the cleaning process are not always at the same baseline of cleaning, and this is seldom recognized or compensated for.